-Five Latin and five Standard dances are at the origins of DanceSport.
-Each of these dances is performed to the prescribed music and tempo by couples demonstrating not only proper technique but also poise, power, floor craft and other criteria that reflect the quality of their dancing.
+Five Latin and five Standard dances are the origins of DanceSport.
+Each of these dances is performed by a couple to the prescribed music and tempo.
+They must demonstrate not only proper technique but also poise, power, floor craft (movement on the floor) and other criteria that reflect the quality of their dancing.

 - Dance turned into genuine sport at the beginning of the twentieth century when a group of French entrepreneurs converted ballrooms into the venue for their contests